2019–20 Copa MX

 The 2019–20 Copa MX was the 82nd staging of the Copa MX, the 54th staging in the professional era and the fifteenth tournament played since the 1996–97 edition.
 The tournament started on 30 July 2019 and ended on 4 November 2020.

 It marked the first year since it was restored in 2012 that only one tournament will be played in the Mexican football year.
 In previous years, two tournaments (Apertura and Clausura) were played throughout the year.

 América were the defending champions after they defeated Juárez 0–1 in the Clausura 2019 final.

 The winners would have qualified for the 2020 Leagues Cup.
 However, the Leagues Cup was canceled due to the COVID-19 pandemic in North America.

+This has also been the latest edition of the tournament, as it suspended play due to the COVID-19 pandemic and the Mexican Football Federation giving preference for matches for the Mexico National Football Team towards the 2022 FIFA World Cup.

 Participants

 This tournament featured the 15 clubs from Liga MX who did not participate in the 2020 CONCACAF Champions League (América, Cruz Azul, León, and UANL).

 The tournament also featured the top 12 Ascenso MX teams of the 2018–19 aggregate table not promoted to Liga MX.